Hooks Institute Programs

 Uplift Memphis, Uplift the Nation

-The Hooks Institute implements its mission through research, education and direct intervention programs.
+The Hooks Institute implements its mission of teaching, studying and promoting civil rights and social change through research, education and direct intervention programs.
 Hooks Institute programs play a pivotal role in framing and solving disparities related to education, diversity and inclusion, economic mobility and civic engagement with a Memphis model that can be replicated throughout the nation.

 Targeting Social Disparities

-Hooks Institute programs provide direct interventions to help eliminate racial, health, and socioeconomic disparities in the Mid-South.
+Hooks Institute programs, such as the Hooks African American Male Initiative (HAAMI), provide direct interventions to help eliminate racial, health, and socioeconomic disparities in the Mid-South.
 Best practices identified through our efforts are disseminated for replication throughout the nation.

 The Hooks Institute's campaigns, conferences, lecture series, and symposiums have become signature programs at the university and within the greater community.
 These programs are offered free to the public to encourage social change at the grassroots.

 Multimedia Projects About Critical Civil Rights Issues

 Hooks Institute multimedia projects educate and inspire diverse audiences, advocates and activists.
 The Hooks Institute educates local, state and national audiences on past and contemporary social justice issues through 21st Century technology that includes websites, social media platforms, and documentaries.